 Ezekiel was such a priest.
 He must have been one of the leading citizens of Jerusalem, because he was taken with the first wave of captives in 597.
 Although the captives had some autonomy, were allowed to gather, and could continue some of their religious practices, it is difficult to exaggerate the seriousness of the Exile as a national disaster and a crisis of faith.
 The Judeans had lost the land promised to their ancestors and granted way back in the time of Joshua.
 The last of the line of kings that began with David was a captive, first in prison and then at the court of the Babylonian monarch.
 The temple, where the Lord made his name to dwell, and where his glory was known, lay in ruins.

 Ezekiel envisioned defeat as the departure of the glory of the Lord from the Temple.
 Small wonder that the exiles asked if the history of Yahweh with his people had come to an end.

 Our reading, the vision of the valley of dry bones, is the prophetic answer to that question.
-He begins by telling us that he was taken by the Spirit of the Lord, and a bit like Dorothy he was se down in the middle of a great plain covered with bones, dry bones - human bones.
+He begins by telling us that he was taken by the Spirit of the Lord, and a bit like Dorothy in the Wizard of Oz he was set down in a very strange place.
+For Ezekiel it was the middle of a great plain covered with bones, dry bones - human bones.
 As is so often the case in prophetic vision reports, a dialogue begins within the vision itself between the prophet and God.
 This is an important signal - we are to pay attention not just to what is seen, but even more to what is said, because what is said is the word of the Lord, a message for his people.